RemcoTukker/eve-nodejs-remco/README.md

 ### Features
   - JavaScript agents are easy to develop and can be extended on the fly
   - Communication using Eve
-    - Uses JSON RPC: human readable, useable from any language (Eve has Java and JavaScript implementation at the moment)
+    - Uses JSON RPC: human readable, useable from any language (Eve has Java and JavaScript implementation at the moment, C++ planned)
     - Multiple protocols: HTTP, XMPP, ZeroMQ, ...
   - Excellent agent mobility, from server to browser
   - Good performance (for an interpreted language): ....

-## Installation and Your First Agent
+  - Thousands of agents in the browser, millions on a server (?)
+  - Agent UIs are very loosely coupled: they simply use the JSON RPC calls for interaction

+## Getting Started

+### Installation

 [Installation instructions]